dsouflis/rete-next/README-nested.md

 ## Production of hypotheses

 A production can also create new contexts.
 Additions and removals can then happen with respect to those contexts.

+## Sample implementation

+This interaction between Rete and the inference engine is showcased in [truth-maint-validity.spec.ts](./spec/truth-maint-validity.spec.ts).
+The data structures are not representative of what an actual implementation that strives to be performant would use, as they are not cross-indexed in all the needed ways, but they are sufficient to make the point.
+It uses an implementation of [validities](./validity.ts) which is tested [independently](./spec/validity.spec.ts).
+However, the implementation, itself, might be amended in the future.
+The point is to bring forward the ideas, not to present a definitive implementation, which might evolve into a completely separate project, anyway.

+The test shows the calculations done at two times during the operation of the inference engine that uses the Rete library.

+* The addition of a WME by a production
+* The removal of a WME, used by that production, by a (supposed) other production

+You will notice that there are two kinds of justifications: a ProductionJustification, for additions by productions, and an AxiomaticJustification, which is for assertions external to the inference engine.
+This implementation does not constrain the AxiomaticJustifications to be only for the top context.
+It is assumed that a user of the inference engine is at liberty to use it interactively, and maybe supply hypotheses of one's own in any context.